NAF fighter jets destroys insurgents artillery in Sambisa - Nigeria Today

 NAF fighter jets destroys insurgents artillery in Sambisa

+Adesanya stated that with the successful attacks, attempts by the remnants of the insurgents to reinforce their capability with the artillery piece was thwarted.

+Recall that it was a follow-up to other interdiction missions previously carried out in the Sambisa general area and other suspected terrorists’ hideouts.

-The post NAF fighter jets destroys insurgents artillery in Sambisa appeared first on Premium Times Nigeria.
+The post NAF fighter jets destroys insurgents artillery in Sambisa appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG